weebi-com/vocal_message/README.md

-> voc'up

-# introducing
 A package to sync vocal message to azure.

-It can also :
+# features
+- record audio and upload it to azure

-- handle audio file download
+- download audio replies from azure
 - allow user to cancel download/upload
-- when offline files can still be played/recorded
+- audio can be played/recorded when offline
 - handle unsent files and allow user to send them later

-- provides a ready to use example called voc'up
+# motivation
+Lower the barrier for voice-based services.

+# roadmap
+- Add a back-office app to keep track of all vocals and to reply with ease
+- Provide an AI speech-to-text model to support rollout of voice-based services in remote rural areas
+- outside of scope : chat_box / chatting

 # set-up & documentation
 - create azure blob